Art Islands Travel Guide

 Benesse House Museum is also a hotel—or several, really, all designed by Tadao Ando and each with unique qualities.
 Every room has sea views, star-caliber artwork, and generous amenities.
 The hotel staff offer exceptional service and will even pick you up from the port in special shuttles.
 Guests at the Museum hotel rooms have round-the-clock access to the museum galleries.
 If you're after an unforgettable experience and don't mind the splurge, the Oval rooms crest a mountaintop; enormous glass windows offer guests their own private slice of the Setouchi panorama.

-What to eat
+What to eat on Naoshima

 There are many, many places to eat on Naoshima, with food ranging from simple snacks to fine cuisine.
 But there are also times when it seems like absolutely nothing is open.
 Here are some of our favorites, with notes on location and opening times.